japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 - \u: used to treat a pattern as a sequence of unicode points
 - \y: used to perform a "sticky" search

-For example, to create a regular expression that looks for a word followed by another word separated by a space character, and to specify that the search is performed globally throughout the entire string, one could write the following:
+For example, to create a regular expression that _looks for a word followed by another word separated by a space character_, and to specify that the search is performed globally throughout the entire string, one could write the following:

 ```bash
 const match = /^\w+\s\w+/g.test("Hello World");